mikhail-a-ivanov/ML-IMC/README.md

 ## How to run
 Clone the repository and run:

-`julia -p n ML-IMC.jl ML-IMC-init.in | tee mc.out` where `n` is the number of available cores
+`julia -p n ML-IMC.jl ML-IMC-train.in | tee mc.out` where `n` is the number of available cores

 ## Required Julia packages
 **Julia version: 1.8**